florentpoujol/minicms-osv/readme.md

 The point of this project is to practice web development, specifically back-end dev with PHP, by creating a basic CMS without using any frameworks or non-native libraries.

-As few POO as possible and no specific organization of files or code design pattern (like MVC) should be used.
+As few OOP as possible and no specific organization of files or code design pattern (like MVC) should be used.

-Exceptions for POO/non-native libraries: PDO, Markdown, PHP Mailer
+Exceptions for OOP/non-native libraries: Markdown, PHP Mailer

 ## General features